NQCD/NQCDynamics.jl/docs/src/dynamicssimulations/dynamicsmethods/langevin.md

 !!! tip

-    Since this is a harmonic system we can verify this result by comparing to the equipartion theorem which states that each quadratic degree of freedom should contribute ``\frac{1}{2}kT`` to the total energy.
+    We can verify this result by comparing to the equipartion theorem which states that each quadratic degree of freedom should contribute ``\frac{1}{2}kT`` to the total energy.
     Since this is a harmonic system, this gives us the exact classical potential energy